rorisangputu/next-blog/README.md

 ## 🌍 Live Demo

-Check out the live version here: [Live Site](https://next-blog-swart-mu.vercel.app/)
+Check out the live version here: https://next-blog-swart-mu.vercel.app/

 A modern developer blog built with Next.js 15, MDX for content, and NextAuth for authentication.